Danielhiversen/home_assistant_tibber_data/README.md

 * Estimated subsidy
 * Estimated price with subsidy
 * Average of 3 highest hourly consumption (from 3 different days)
+* Monthly accumulated cost with subsidy
+* Daily accumulated cost with subsidy (only available if you have a real-time meter)

 ## Install